-This easy Baked Basil Pesto Salmon is delicious, ready in minutes, and is perfect for weeknight dinners.
+This easy Pesto Salmon is covered in basil pesto and then oven-roasted.
+It’s delicious, ready in minutes, and is perfect for weeknight dinners.

 One way to make sure your baked salmon stays tender is to smother it in pesto.
 That’s right– whether your pesto is homemade or pre-made, this herblicious sauce will lock in the salmon’s natural moisture and help make your fish perfect.
 This recipe for Baked Basil Pesto Salmon is easy, delicious, and ready in about 15 minutes!

 To prepare this salmon, all you need is the salmon, salt, pepper, some basil pesto, fresh basil, and lemons to squeeze over it.
 Put it all on a baking tray, and bake it until it’s cooked through.
 You don’t need to brush oil on the salmon, because there’s already oil in the pesto.
 You don’t need to wrap the salmon in foil, because the pesto seals in the moisture.

 Once your salmon is ready, top it off with some fresh basil and squeeze some lemon juice over it.
 That’s it– you’re ready to eat!
 Serve your salmon immediately while it’s still hot, and pat yourself on the back for getting dinner ready in 15 minutes!

 Learn More: Want to know more about the different types of salmon available?
 Read this Ultimate Guide to Cooking with Salmon.

 - 2 salmon fillets (~4 oz each), patted dry